shoedrip-unbound/dogars/readme.md

 Features
 ========

-- Chatbot to help you use the site
 - Automatic hijacker to automatically dump a disconnected, unregistered opponents team on the chat and forfeit the battle
 - Infer link to the latest battle from the current thread
 - Manage statistics about champ (win, losses, ELO, avatar)
 - Automatically saves replays of battles won by a champ, and links replays to sets it has seen in the battle
 - Allow users to manually upload replays
 - Wall of Fame
-- Allow users to submit banners and images for sets
 - Imported sets validity check
-- Form to anonymously contact admin without requiring an email

 Known bugs
 ==========